awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

   + The db\.r4 instance classes support `default` VPC tenancy only\.
   + The db\.t2 instance classes support `default` VPC tenancy only\.

   For more information about instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
-For more information about `default` and `dedicated` VPC tenancy, see [Dedicated Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information about `default` and `dedicated` VPC tenancy, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.
 + To authenticate login and permissions for an Amazon Aurora MySQL DB cluster, you can take either of the following approaches, or a combination of them:
   + You can take the same approach as with a standalone instance of MySQL\.

     Commands such as `CREATE USER`, `RENAME USER`, `GRANT`, `REVOKE`, and `SET PASSWORD` work just as they do in on\-premises databases, as does directly modifying database schema tables\.
 For more information, see [ MySQL User Account Management](http://dev.mysql.com/doc/mysql-security-excerpt/5.6/en/user-account-management.html) in the MySQL documentation\.
   + You can also use IAM database authentication\.

     With IAM database authentication, you authenticate to your DB cluster by using an IAM user or IAM role and an authentication token\.
 An *authentication token* is a unique value that is generated using the Signature Version 4 signing process\.
 By using IAM database authentication, you can use the same credentials to control access to your AWS resources and your databases\.
-For more information, see [IAM Database Authentication for Aurora MySQL](UsingWithRDS.IAMDBAuth.md)\.
+For more information, see [IAM Database Authentication](UsingWithRDS.IAMDBAuth.md)\.

 ## Master User Privileges with Amazon Aurora MySQL<a name="AuroraMySQL.Security.MasterUser"></a>